aatarasoff/linkerd-easyauth/README.md

 ## Motivation
 Simplify the Linkerd Authorization Policies management according to [the article](https://itnext.io/a-practical-guide-for-linkerd-authorization-policies-6cfdb50392e9) by giving a bunch of predefined policies and opinionated structures.

+Special checkers to find obsolete resources and misconfigurations, plus ultra-fast `authz` command implementation (up to 10x faster than original one).

 ## Supported versions
 | Linkerd Version | EasyAuth Version |
 |-----------------|------------------|
 | 2.11.x          | 0.1.0 - 0.4.0    |
 | 2.12.x          | \>= 0.5.0        |

 New `AuthorizationPolicy` is supported since `0.6.0`.

-New `HTTPRoute` is in WIP.
-Its support will be soon.
+New `HTTPRoute` is supported since `0.8.0`

 ## How to use it